ricgreen1/Igby/README.md

 ## What Are Modules?

+Modules are unique scripts that you can choose to run on your project.
 Module description is provided at the top of each .py file.
 Currently modules come in 2 varieties:
 1. Modules that only read data to gather and display information will have an "R" at the end.
 2. Modules that modify the assets and submit them into Perforce will have an "S" at the end.
-These modules should only work with exclusive checkouts.

 ## Included Modules: